 'In this instance, splitting a potential five-foot retaining wall into two smaller walls allows for more interesting layered planting combinations to draw the eye and soften the hard materials.'

-Water features make a backyard feel more dynamic, whether they serve as a wildlife-spotting zone, a calming auditory design element, or a visual focal point.
+Water feature ideas make backyard landscaping feel more dynamic, whether they serve as a wildlife-spotting zone, a calming auditory design element, or a visual focal point.
 And they don’t always have to be too over the top, like an elaborate koi pond.
 They can also be a simple fountain, like this one in a California project by Christian Douglas.

 Douglas loves creating gorgeous edible gardens like this one, using beautiful plants like artichokes, blueberries, and alpine strawberries.